Abdul Ghaffar Khan: Family

 Bacha Khan married his first wife Meharqanda in 1912; she was a daughter of Yar Mohammad Khan of the Kinankhel clan of the Mohammadzai tribe of Razzar, a village adjacent to Utmanzai.
-They had a son in 1913, Abdul Ghani Khan, who would become a noted artist and poet.
+They had a son in 1913, `, who would become a noted artist and poet.
 Subsequently, they had another son, Abdul Wali Khan (17 January 1917 – 2006), and daughter, Sardaro.
 Meharqanda died during the 1918 influenza epidemic.

 In 1920, Bacha Khan remarried; his new wife, Nambata, was a cousin of his first wife and the daughter of Sultan Mohammad Khan of Razzar.
 They had a daughter, Mehar Taj (25 May 1921 – 29 April 2012), and a son, Abdul Ali Khan (20 August 1922 – 19 February 1997).
 Tragically, in 1926 Nambata died early as well from a fall down the stairs of the apartment where they were staying in Jerusalem.
 Bacha Khan believed in girls' education, so he provided his daughter an education as good as his sons.